MarcoCosta55/GeneticAlgorithm/README.md

 You are free to use my code however you want.
 Have at!

-This is a Work In Progress and mostly made to help students understand how the base components of a Genetic Algorithm work outside of the fitness function.
+This is a Work In Progress and mostly made to help students understand how the base components of a Genetic Algorithm work aside from the fitness function.

 This project is composed of two classes: